WELCOME TO OUR EARLY YEARS FOUNDATION STAGE

 Transition Mornings (September start only)

 We are committed to ensuring all of the changes children go through during their school life are seamless and successful.
 Moving to a new nursery or into school is one of the biggest transitions a child will make.
-In addition to ‘home visits’ we aim to visit children in their current nursery settings and set aside dates for new parents and children to attend their class transition mornings in the month of June/July.
+Therefore, we set aside dates for new parents and children to attend their class transition sessions in the month of June/July.

 Your child will be free to engage in play